Ontario Judges Chastise SLASTO Executive Chair for “Reviewing” Accident Benefits Decision

 Proceedings Before the Licence Appeal Tribunal

 Ultimately, the applicant brought a claim before the LAT to settle the issue.
 An adjudicator conducted a two-day hearing in September 2016.
 In April 2017, the adjudicator issued her decision.
-She found the applicant’s impairment rating was 51%–4% short of the catastrophic impairment threshold.
+She found the applicant’s impairment rating was 51%.
+That is 4% short of the catastrophic impairment threshold.

 About two months later, the applicant’s personal injury lawyer received what was described as an “anonymous letter.”
 In the letter, the author said a “reliable source” informed him/her that the adjudicator’s “initial decision” in the applicant’s case “was that this was a catastrophic impairment.”